Dr. Lydia C. Newsom

 - Internal Medicine Specialty Residency (PGY2), Emory Healthcare

 - PHA 595 Comprehensive Patient-Centered Care III

 - PHA 680 Ambulatory Care Advanced Pharmacy Practice Experience

 Sara J. White, M.S., FASHP, the 2006 Harvey AK Whitney Award winner, stated “Every pharmacist must be a leader in their practice or on their shift.
 Each must connect with their inner drive, their passion for what they do and for making things better.”
-As an educator, I strive to develop pharmacy practitioners who will be leaders in providing unsurpassed care to patients and in advancing pharmacy practice.
-A pharmacy leader is a critical thinker and problem solver, and is committed to personal and professional development–all in the name of ensuring patients receive optimal care.
+As an educator, I strive to develop pharmacy practitioners who will be leaders in providing unsurpassed patient care and advancing pharmacy practice.
+A pharmacy leader is a critical thinker and problem solver and is committed to personal and professional development–all in the name of ensuring patients receive optimal care.
 And most importantly, the skills and mentality needed to be a pharmacy leader begin in the classroom.

 Finally, I believe assessment and evaluation are invaluable in the personal and professional development of pharmacy leaders.
-My goal is to encourage students to evaluate their own development and to welcome constructive feedback from peers, instructors, and other professionals.
+My goal is to encourage students to evaluate their development and to welcome constructive feedback from peers, instructors, and other professionals.
 As an educator and preceptor, I strive to equip my students with the knowledge, critical thinking skills, and professional experience necessary to become passionate practitioners who provide excellent patient care and advance pharmacy practice.

 - Newsom LC.
 Primary Prevention of Atherosclerotic Cardiovascular Disease: Controversies and Clinical Considerations.
 Annals of Pharmacotherapy.
 2015;49(4):484–93.